EnviroDIY/Trigger/hardware/ISCO-Mayfly-Trigger/README.md

 | 5.1 | 1.706 |  YES |2.766 | YES |
 | 6.8 | 2.042 | NO | 2.945 | YES |
 | 10 | 2.525 | NO | 3.25 | YES |

+NOTE that I could have also used a 4.7k ohm resistor.

 I also found that if I inserted my own 5V pullup to this circuit, to get a clean jump from 0V to 5V, that it didn't trigger the ISCO.
 In other words, I really needed it to passively "float".